 While the $75,000-$100,000 price tag cuts out many consumers, this EV reflects the cost in quality, style, and performance.
 Charging at home is fast and Tesla has installed 661 Supercharger stations across the nation that provide up to 170 miles of range in as little as 30 minutes.
 The drive is silent.
 The cabin provides the sound dynamics of a recording studio.
 The car is fast.
 The standard All-Wheel Drive Dual Motor goes from zero to 60 miles per hour in 2.8 seconds.
 And of course, the sophisticated interior and exterior style of the Tesla is without comparison.

 The closest most of us will get to driving this model is at the local showroom.
-However, EV expert Demont-Heinrich notes the Model 3, at $35,000, already has 400,000 pre-orders and counting, making it the world’s most popular electric vehicle.
+However, EV expert Demont-Heinrich notes the Model 3, at $35,000, is the world’s most popular electric vehicle.

 Top speed of 130-155 mph